thomseddon/http/README.md

 #### HTTP::get(string $url)

-Return an API_Request instance with method set to `GET`
+Return an HTTP_Request instance with method set to `GET`

 #### HTTP::post(string $url)

-Return an API_Request instance with method set to `POST`
+Return an HTTP_Request instance with method set to `POST`

 #### HTTP::put(string $url)

-Return an API_Request instance with method set to `PUT`
+Return an HTTP_Request instance with method set to `PUT`

 #### HTTP::del(string $url)

-Return an API_Request instance with method set to `DELETE`
+Return an HTTP_Request instance with method set to `DELETE`

 #### HTTP::configure(array $config)